centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?**

-DaNews have been filtered for quality using a series of heuristic filters and removing repetitious texts.
+DaNews has been filtered using a series of heuristic filters as well as removing repetitious texts.
 Following the filtering, DaNews is deduplicated to remove exact and near-duplicates.